Social media marketing can help you build engaged audiences where your customers and target audience already spend their time.

 With an understanding of your goals, your target audience, and how you'll be using different channels, it's time to create the framework you need to manage and schedule your social media calendar.

-There are a wide variety of tools you can use for this purpose, but I recommend using Trello for planning content and Later, Hootsuite, or Buffer for scheduling because they all have fairly robust free plans to get you started.
+There are a wide variety of social media management tools you can use for this purpose, but I recommend using Trello for planning content, and Later, Hootsuite, or Buffer for scheduling, because they all have free plans to get you started.